vishvAsa/vedAH_yajuH/taittirIyam/sUtram/ApastambaH/gRhyam/paddhatiH/shrIvaiShNavaH/shrInivAsa-deshikaH/02_apara-prayogaH/00/04_shrInivAsa-prastAvaH_En.md

 ## Consuming to the fire (दहन)

-" The karta with his brothers and paternal cousins, takes bath in the river or tank in "prachinaviti" facing southern direction.
+The karta with his brothers and paternal cousins, takes bath in the river or tank in "prachinaviti" facing southern direction.
 He then wears "Thiruman" (urdva pundra) without Sri Churna.
-In sankalpa he says only तिथौ and does not say "शुभ" or "पुण्य' before Thithi.
+In sankalpa he says only तिथौ and does not say "शुभ" or "पुण्य" before Thithi.
 The pavitra is made of only one darbha.
 While doing achamana he should be in "upaviti".
-Then with prachinaviti tuft without knot (if he has a tuft) takes a pot of water and reaches home silently, with his veshti only (344).
+Then with prachinaviti tuft without knot (if he has a tuft) takes a pot of water and reaches home silently, with his veshti only (अन्तरीयम्).
 He should not wear angavastra or towel (उत्तरीय).

 In practice ladies wash the dead body by pouring water.
-But as mentioned ‘“घृतादिभिः लिंगादीनि" is not performed for obvious reason.
+But as mentioned “घृतादिभिः लिंगादीनि" is not performed for obvious reason.
 If the decad person is a woman perhaps ladies may be washing the genital of the dead-body incidentally.
 Only thriuman is applied on the forehead of the dead body.
-Sri chuma is not applied at this stage.
+Sri churna is not applied at this stage.

 (xx)

 ## Sri Churna Paripalanam

 This is a special observance by Sri Vaishnavas.
 It has been mentioned that this is a function specified in the "Vriddha Haritha Smriti".
-The elderly Sri Vaishnava Swamigal present there are requested to initiate the function (3).
+The elderly Sri Vaishnava Swamigal present there are requested to initiate the function (अनुज्ञा).
 The swamigals recite Azhwar's pasurangal i.e. Kovil Thiruvaimozhi.
 The kalasa sthapana japa etc., mentioned in the sruti is not followed.
 Turmeric powder prepared on the spot ponuding with wooden-ural and ulakkai (உரல், உலக்கை) is put in the thiruman which is already on the forehead of the corpse.
-In the cases of Sanyasis this is performed as specified in the smruti vide page 10 of part.
+In the cases of Sanyasis this is performed as specified in the smruti vide page 10 of संस्कृत part.

 ## Pretagni Sandhanam ப்ரேதாக்நி ஸந்தானம்

-This being an it has been clearly stated at each stage, that the actions are to be done differently and in directions opposite to the .
+This being an अशुभ कर्म it has been clearly stated at each stage, that the actions are to be done differently and in directions opposite to the शुभकर्म .
 This should be carefully analysed and borne in mind.
 It has been stated that paristharanam is an exception.
-As will be seen in page 14, 3gp, anfaacu pranayamam has to be done in "upavitam".
-The position of in the various stages of religious function should be meticulously followed as the benefits depend on this.
+As will be seen in page 14, अपॊपस्पृश्य, सात्विकत्याग pranayamam has to be done in "upavitam".
+The position of यज्ञोपवीतं in the various stages of religious function should be meticulously followed as the benefits depend on this.
 The Tamil portion in pages 11 and 12 should be studied and noted.

 ## Agni Nirnaya

 The names given to the various types of "Agnis", their significance, the occasions in which these are to be used are clearly specified from page 14.
 It is observed that the Tamil version on pages 13 and 14 are very helpful.
 The various Agnis are (i) pretagni, (ii) uttamagni, (iii) kapalagni and (iv) tushagni.
 In pages 15 to 18 the steps by which the above types of Agnis should be prepared are mentioned.
 The Tamil rendering is very useful.
 The store of information is very interesting even for the unfamiliar reader.
-The method of preparing the Tushagni is! surprising.
+The method of preparing the Tushagni is surprising.
 "Yekarcha" vidhi is a separate method for unmarried girls and boys mentioned in page 19.

 The death is of various types of persons.
 Each type is (xxi)

 (xxii)

 required to be dealt with different prayschittas that are prescribed for each case.
-The cases are (i) death in a foreign country, (ii) death of the husbands of (a) (in monthly period), (b) pregnant lady, (iii) if the dead body has not been burnt within 10 hours of death i.e. 25 Ghatikas, but is burnt after 10 hours, (iv) if the death occurred before "Brahma Muhurta" i.e. before 4 a.m., (v) passing urine or stools at the time of death owing to (vi) death in dakshinayana, krishna paksha or mid-night, (vii) death by snake bite, (viii) death by animal attack, and (ix) death by animal teeth or horns, (x) death by drowning, (xi) death by thunder.
+The cases are (i) death in a foreign country, (ii) death of the husbands of (a) सजस्वला (in monthly period), (b) pregnant lady, (iii) if the dead body has not been burnt within 10 hours of death i.e. 25 Ghatikas, but is burnt after 10 hours, (iv) if the death occurred before "Brahma Muhurta" i.e. before 4 a.m., (v) passing urine or stools at the time of death owing to मरण भयम् (vi) death in dakshinayana, krishna paksha or mid-night, (vii) death by snake bite, (viii) death by animal attack, and (ix) death by animal teeth or horns, (x) death by drowning, (xi) death by thunder.
 It is surprising how our elders have conceived prayaschittas for these.
 These items have been clearly explained in detail.
 Sri Ganapati Swami has made this part very interesting.

 After page 13, the Tamil write up is not aligned with the Sanskrit portion's on that page.
 This affects the case of reference and beats the very purpose of printing the Tamil version is effected.